Necro Butcher: IWA Mid-South (2001–2008)

-Combat Zone Wrestling (2002–2016)
+Combat Zone Wrestling (2002–2012)

 His success in IWA-MS lead him to become a name attraction for hardcore oriented indy promotions in North America.
 For Combat Zone Wrestling, Butcher worked a program with Wifebeater, losing to him in the first Tournament of Death in 2002.
 Butcher returned the following year and was eliminated in round two by Ian Rotten.
 He reached the final at the 3rd annual Tournament of Death before finally winning Tournament of Death 4 by defeating John Zandig and Nick Gage.
-This victory made him the first person ever to win both the King of the Deathmatch and Tournament of Death.
+This victory made him the first person to win both the King of the Deathmatch and Tournament of Death.
 At Cage of Death VII on December 10, 2005, Necro, along with Toby Klein and Joker, took on Nick Gage, Justice Pain and John Zandig.
 During the match, Pain was to perform a Pain Thriller on Necro, but Necro sandbagged the move.
 After a second attempt, Pain threw Necro over the top rope and onto the floor.
-Necro got back up and returned to the ring only to have a real conflict, known as Legit heat, with Pain.
+Necro got back up and returned to the ring only to have a real conflict, known as legit heat, with Pain.
 Necro began throwing punches and kicks landing multiple shots to the shock of officials who were watching and taking care of the other wrestlers in the cage.
 Both had no hard feelings after the match and the situation never continued after.
 Necro returned to CZW at Cage of Death XI on December 12, 2009.
-Necro competed in the 10th Annual Tournament of Death but was defeated by "Bulldozer" Matt Tremont in the first round.
+On April 10, 2011, he wrestled Japanese deathmatch icon Jun Kasai in a losing effort.
+Necro competed in the 10th Annual Tournament of Death in 2011 but was defeated by "Bulldozer" Matt Tremont in the first round.

 Necro returned to CZW at Cerebral on October 13, 2012, in a losing effort against reigning CZW World Heavyweight Champion Masada.